-- ▲ Ground the generator with a length of heavy cable by connecting the generator's grounding terminal to an external ground source. - ▲ Make sure that appliances are switched off, in good working condition, and that the combined electrical rating of all connected appliances does not exceed that of the generator (2400W max).
+- ▲ Ground the generator with a length of heavy cable by connecting the generator's grounding terminal to an external ground source. - ▲ Make sure that appliances are switched off, in good working condition, and that the combined electrical rating of all connected appliances does not exceed that of the generator (3300W max).

-For shutdown, see Stopping the Generator.
+For the shutdown sequence, see Stopping the Generator.